shadiakiki1986/docker-fscrawler/README.md

 ## Updating

 To update `fscrawler` in this docker container:

+- install docker (instructions for linux: [link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script))
+- install docker-compose (instructions for linux: [link](https://docs.docker.com/compose/install/))
-- update the version number used in `Dockerfile`
+- update the version numbers used in `Dockerfile`
-  - also update the URL to the maven zip file to download
+  - (deprecated) also update the URL to the maven zip file to download
-- try to build, e.g. `docker build -t shadiakiki1986/fscrawler:2.4 .`
+- test can build, e.g. `docker build -t shadiakiki1986/fscrawler:es7-2.7-SNAPSHOT-20201204 .`
-- try to run
+- test can run (check section above "Usage / with docker-compose (file 1)")
-- commit, tag, push
+- commit, tag, push to github

 To update the automated build on hub.docker.com
 - the "latest" tag will get re-built automatically with the `push` above